baldurbjarnason/this-is-not-a-book/This_is_not_a_disruption/Ebooks_-_the_stillborn_hybrid.md

 ebook didn’t appear organically as publishing professionals began to make digital projects filled with book-like qualities.
-It didn’t emerge through experimentation as developers tried to infuse the values of readability and novelistic storytelling into their digital projects, but is instead defined by the backwards necessities of the old print environment.
+It didn’t emerge through experimentation as developers tried to infuse the values of readability and novelistic storytelling into their websites, but is instead defined by the backwards necessities of the old print environment and the thinking of the print paradigm.
 Instead of making websites or apps that take cues and steal ideas, concepts, and methods from books, those who put together ebook platforms went the route of crippling web technology so that it would fit the production processes, structures, and design of an environment it will never inhabit.
 It is digital media constructed to fit the limited confines of the print paradigm.
 It is a network node removed